Puppy Vaccination Schedule

 Recommended Core Puppy Vaccination Schedule

 A typical puppy vaccination schedule starts at around six weeks of age and continues through their first year.
-The timeline should look like this:
+This puppy vaccination schedule chart and timeline gives a general idea of what to expect:

-- 14-16 Weeks: The final round of the DHPP vaccine and the first rabies vaccine.
+• 14-16 Weeks: The final round of the DHPP vaccine and the first rabies vaccine, plus the second leptospirosis dose.

 Non-Core Vaccines